saveourtool/diktat/info/guide/guide-chapter-1.md

 A local variable cannot be treated as a constant even if it is final and immutable.
 Therefore, it should not use the preceding rules.
 Names of collection type variables (sets, lists, etc.) should contain plural nouns.
 For example: `var namesList: List<String>`

-Names of non-constant variables should use lower camel case (???).
+Names of non-constant variables should use `lowerCamelCase`.
 The name of the final immutable field used to store the singleton object can use the same camel case notation.

 **Invalid example**:
 ```kotlin